Martine Hébert, Senior Vice-President and National French Spokesperson

 Additionally, Martine is the author of the book The Secrets of Lobbying, the first guide of its kind to be published in Quebec.
 She also taught Government Relations at the University of Montreal and was co-founder and president of l'Association québécoise des lobbyistes and the Fondation l'Actuel.

-Finally, Martine was an Honours Graduate in 2010 from the Department of Economics at the University of Montreal.
+Finally, in 2010 Martine received an Honourary Degree from the Department of Economics at the University of Montreal.